 Former US Trade Representative Ron Kirk said that if the people knew what was in the Trans-Pacific Partnership, it would be impossible to get it signed.
 This means a big part of our job is to let people know what the TPP (and the other two deals) is all about.
-Education for mobilization is a key piece but there are many ways to get involved: pressure congress, use creative actions, get media and public attention, create TPP-free zones, do teach-ins, and more.
+Education for mobilization is a key piece but there are many ways to get involved: pressure members of Congress, use creative actions, get media and public attention, create TPP-free zones, do teach-ins, and more.

 You can also contact us directly if you would like some help.
 Once you have a date set for your event, make sure and submit the details on our Actions page.
 It will then be listed here as well as on other coalition websites.
 And don’t forget to set up a Facebook event page.
 This is one of the best ways to get the word out and promote your action to a wide cross section of people and a broad coalition of organizations.